RAWebb/GettingCleaningDataCourseProject/codebook.md

 Seems easier, less error prone & more logical than trying to maintain the structure through all the manipulations and then match up labels at the end.

-While the variable names from the original data are somewhat dense & tricky to parse they contain all the necessary info to use in conjunction with the feature_info.txt file from the zipped dataset (also reproduced at the bottom of this document) to derive the meaning of each variable.
+While the variable names from the original data are somewhat dense & tricky to parse they contain all the necessary info to use in conjunction with the feature_info.txt file from the zipped dataset (also reproduced above in the "Description of Variables" section) to derive the meaning of each variable.
 Hence, the names are quite descriptive and well chosen for a dataset with such a large number of similar & complex variables.

-Note that R has replace certain characters such as "-", "(", ")"  with "." but this doesn't impair deciphering the meaning at all.
+Note that R has replace certain characters such as "-", "(", ")"  with "." but this doesn't impair deciphering their meaning.

-Description of the variables & variable names is discussed in the next section.

 Step 5:
 ------------------------